mattrude/wp-gallery2-image-block/readme.txt

 You may ask questions or ask for support form the [Gallery2 Image Block Forums](http://mattrude.com/bbpress/forum/wp-gallery2-image-block).

 Q: Will this plugin work with out using Galler2?

 A: No.

 Q: Will I be able to add a random image to a page with this plugin?

-A: No, this plugin will only work in the wiget sidebar.
+A: Sorry, this plugin will only work in the wiget sidebar.

 == Change Log ==
 = Version: 0.5.2 =